 Bouvet Norge appreciates the importance of clear ethical guidelines for its employees.
 As a consultancy, compliance with these is particularly important.
 These guidelines include always giving the client the advice which is best for it, observing applicable legislation and statutory regulations, and requiring employees to show respect for others in their work.

-A programme entitled Cornerstones for Bouvet's Management was initiated in 2014 for all managers.
-Behaving in a trustworthy manner towards clients and employees is an important element in this programme, which had been taken by all managers up to February 2014.
+All managers in Bouvet take the programme entitled Cornerstones for Bouvet's Management.
+Behaving in a trustworthy manner towards clients and employees is an important element in this programme.

 Organisation